-John Muir Elementary School
+Renamed for John Muir

 By 1969, there were 14 portables on the Muir playground.
 To reduce overcrowding, an annex for 5th and 6th graders was created in 1970 by moving the portables to a site at 1730 South Bradner Place.
-The Muir Annex operated for at least 10 years and then became Mt.
-Baker Central Youth Services.
+The Muir Annex operated for at least 10 years and then became Mount Baker Central Youth Services.
+Moving the portables created room for an addition at the south end of the building.
+The new wing included two open-configuration teaching stations and a library.

 In the early 1970s, the Urban Suburban Environmental Education program was developed with the Bellevue School District to carry on the tradition of naturalist John Muir and to capitalize on the rich cultural mixture of Muir Elementary’s student body.
 Students in 5th and 6th grades participated in an outdoor-education program that culminated in a year-end four-day field trip to the Cispus Environmental Center near White Pass.

-The 1910 structure and the 1924 addition were demolished in 1989 and a new addition was constructed to accompany the 1971 addition.
+The original 1910 building and the 1924 addition were demolished in 1989 to make room for a new wing designed by Streeter/Dermanis and Associates, one of Seattle’s leading African American architectural firms.
+The new building opened in 1991; during construction students were bused to Magnolia School.
 A new gymnasium was also built to replace the 1903 building.
-The stained glass from the old entry was incorporated into the west stair area of the new building.
-The 1924 terra cotta arched entry with the building's nameplate was preserved and set in a landscaped area in front of the new building on Horton Street.
-During the construction (1989-90), students were bused to Magnolia School.
+The stained glass from the old entry, a 1938 memorial dedicated to Principal Lockwood, was incorporated into the west stair area of the new building.
+The 1924 terra cotta arched entry with the building’s nameplate was preserved and set in a landscaped area in front of the new building on Horton Street.
+While preparing for the school’s renovation, staff members found a Haida Indian canoe on a shelf in the library.
+A volunteer investigated the artifact and discovered it was a rare example of the work of master carver Charles Edenshaw.
+It was installed in the Seattle Art Museum’s Native American galleries as part of a long-term loan agreement.

-Name: Wetmore School
+Wetmore School

 Location: 33rd Avenue S and Horton Street